HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn “One of the good things ” is better than “ good things” in the first sentence
+I am happy to lean it’s better to say,“ vomit on the door.”

 ★★★★★